apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - The token introspection for [OAuth](../protocol/OAuth-Protocol.html) and [OpenID Connect](../protocol/OIDC-Protocol.html) is now fixed to show the correct response for invalid/unknown tokens.
+- Logout operations for [delegated authentication](../integration/Delegate-Authentication.html) are now disabled and skipped if single logout is disabled.

 ## Library Upgrades